dawid-nowak/Rocket/site/guide/6-state.md

 postgres = { version = "0.15", features = ["with-chrono"] }
 ```

-For more on Rocket's built-in database support, see the
+For more on Rocket's sanctioned database support, see the
-[`rocket_contrib::databases`] module documentation.
-For examples of CRUD-like
+[`rocket_sync_db_pools`] library documentation.
+For examples of CRUD-like "blog"
-"blog" JSON APIs backed by a SQLite database driven by each of `sqlx`, `diesel`,
+JSON APIs backed by a SQLite database driven by each of `sqlx`, `diesel`, and
-and `rusqlite` with migrations run automatically for the former two drivers and
+`rusqlite` with migrations run automatically for the former two drivers and
-`contrib` database support use for the latter two drivers, see the [databases
+Rocket's database support use for the latter two drivers, see the [databases
 example](@example/databases).

-[`rocket_contrib::databases`]: @api/rocket_contrib/databases/index.html
+[`rocket_sync_db_pools`]: @api/rocket_sync_db_pools/index.html